ably/sdk-api-reference/descriptions.md

 | time() => io Time ||| RSC16 | Retrieves the time from the Ably service as a Unix timestamp in milliseconds.
 Clients that do not have access to a sufficiently well maintained time source and wish to issue Ably [`TokenRequest`s]{@link TokenRequest} with a more accurate timestamp should use the [`queryTime`]{@link ClientOptions#queryTime} property instead of this method. |
 ||| `Time` || The time as a Unix timestamp. |

-## class Realtime
+## class RealtimeClient

-A client that extends the functionality of the [REST]{@link Rest} client and provides additional realtime-specific features.
+A client that extends the functionality of the [REST]{@link RestClient} client and provides additional realtime-specific features.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|